believer/devlog/pages/adding-types-to-a-react-component-in-typescript.md

 title: 'Adding types to a React component in TypeScript'
 tags: page
 excerpt: |
-  In the types for [[React]], @types/react, there's an included helper for typing components called React.FC (or the longer version React.FunctionComponent).
+  In the types for React, @types/react, there's an included helper for typing components called React.FC (or the longer version React.FunctionComponent).
 However, there are some downsides to using this.

 ---